-Bins will be transported to the storage area by the lift to be located as indicated.
+Bins will be transported to the storage area by the lift as indicated.
+The diagram below also shows the location of the bulky waste storage area.

 Access to this lift will be from the ground floor.
 Cleaners/tenants will access the lift from the door as indicated.